-When we go on another mental trip across a country there’s some things we have learned about packing for a thru hike.
-I’m going to go through some of these which may seem painfully obvious to the experienced but some of your reading this may be like us when we started so I’ll go ahead, and please, if you are one of the experienced people and you do things differently please add a comment and share your knowledge, but no one wants an ultralight war, right?
+When we go on another mental trip across a country there are some things we have learned about packing for a thru-hike.
+I’m going to go through some of these which may seem painfully obvious to the experienced but some of your reading this may be like us when we started so I’ll go ahead, and please if you are one of the experienced people and you do things differently please add a comment and share your knowledge, but no one wants an ultralight war, right?

 Sporks, they’re fantastic.
-That set of camping cutlery was actually purchased mid trail when there was no sporks to be found, but I still got rid of them as soon as I could.
+That set of camping cutlery was actually purchased mid-trail when there were no sporks to be found, but I still got rid of them as soon as I could.

 We nearly did have to walk on the roads at night going back to Whananaki after reaching Ngunguru, but we didn’t have the bike light with us.
 A lot of use that was.

 The navigation book wasn’t the worst idea, we had done our mountain skills and navigation courses but we knew we’d probably forget some of it and if we were tired and panicked we’d probably make bad decisions.
 Thankfully we never needed it, the trail was very well marked pretty much the whole way.

 We probably could’ve got a bit more use out of the frisbee but the opportunities were so few, it wasn’t worth carrying around.